Havorahq/wordana/README.md

 ![Game Hints](/public/images/game_hints.png)

 - Once you approve the transaction, the game is all yours.
 Take your shot at guessing the word in 5 tries and claim your WRD token reward when you win.
-Quick heads up though, the game is pretty addictive, fair warning!

 <img width="1440" alt="game_interface" src="https://github.com/Havorahq/wordana/assets/36278808/c51c5df5-293b-41cf-a426-ab24ad0af86e">